 - Bergen Maritime Museum offers exhibits of boats and ships, both historic and modern.

-- Bergenhus Fortress Museum reveals the military history of Norway, with exhibitions on historical wars, WWII and modern warfare.
+- Bergenhus Fortress Museum reveals the military history of Norway, with exhibitions on historical wars, World War II, and modern warfare.

 - Magic Ice Bar is an ice-art gallery with sculptures inspired by famous works by Norwegian and international artists, all made in crystal clear ice.